π₯οΈ CLI Reference

 Using --output-format http will produce an error.
 HTTP is only meaningful as an input format.

-HTTP input needs reqwest, which is only included in FIMOD_VARIANT=full or cargo build --features full.
+HTTP input needs reqwest, which is included in the default build.
+Use FIMOD_VARIANT=slim (or cargo build --no-default-features) if you want to opt out.

 π₯ Slurp mode (--slurp / -s)